null

 When you follow all these tips you will be making high detail Ikonart stencils in no time!

 Those are the seven most common mistakes I see when making Ikonart stencils.
-If you have any additional questions about making Ikonart stencils you can contact us directly anytime, or join our Ikonart Crafters Group on Facebook for more tips and examples from other Ikonart crafters.
+If you have any additional questions about making Ikonart stencils you can contact us directly, or join our Ikonart Crafters Group on Facebook for more tips and examples from other Ikonart crafters.
 If you learned something here be sure to pin this post!

 Products In This Article